The Future of the WTO and the Multilateral Trading System

 There are many solid reasons for optimism that the multilateral trading system and the WTO with it will endure.

 First, there is the force of Ricardian physics.
 David Riccardo got it right -- open borders and, I would add, rules-based trade, are better for national economies on the whole than protection, and vastly better than seeking autarky.
 The need for efficiency is underlined daily.
 Those that fail to compete are left behind.
-This is even truer today than at any prior time as the world has shrunk due to advances in technology -- E-commerce and vastly more capable transportation systems than exist in
+This is even truer today than at any prior time as the world has shrunk due to advances in technology -- E-commerce and vastly more capable transportation systems than exist in much of the world.

 Second, there is a widespread fundamental understanding on the part of nearly all governments of the utility of having the multilateral trading system.
 For this reason, despite very noteworthy exceptions, most of world trade is in fact currently conducted under the WTO’s rules.
 To date there has been no contagion, no expansion to other products, no emulation by other countries leading to the widespread imposition of trade restrictions.
 While the rules do not cover all trade, they cover most of it, at least for trade in goods.
 Tariffs are on the whole levied within agreed bounds.
 Product standards, much more threatening to trade than tariffs, are within an area of the WTO characterized by excellent cooperation, with countries notifying proposed standards in draft, consulting with other countries, and paying attention to comments received – fostering trade, both for imports and exports.